dannas/dannas.github.com/TIL.markdown

 # Today I've learned

+## 30 may 2017
+Large packets needs to be fragmented on the IP level to not exceed the Maximal Transfer Unit (MTU).
+The Internet Protocol header has fields to mark a packet as fragmented and the algorithm for reassembly is outlined in [RFC 815](https://tools.ietf.org/html/rfc815).
+But fragmented packets are non-desirable for higher protocols such as TCP, since one lost packet leads to lots of retransmissions.
+To remedy that, [RFC 1191](https://tools.ietf.org/html/rfc1191) describes an algorithm for doing Path MTU discovery when initializing a connection.
+The Internet Protocol sends a packet with the MTU of it's closest neighbour and then adjusts the MTU in response to ICMP packets triggered from hosts with smaller MTUs.
+Unfortunately, some IP hosts filters out ICMP traffic due to perceived security problems.
+That problem is referred to as Black Hole Detection.
+One way around it, is to rely on the MSS field of the TCP header, but that breaks the end-to-end principle of the TCP/IP design.
+See [RFC 2923](https://tools.ietf.org/html/rfc2923) for a discussion of TCP problems with the MTU Patch discovery algorithm.

 ## 29 may 2017
 Started reading up on how do use UDP as transport layer for a protocol.
 [RFC 5404](https://tools.ietf.org/html/rfc5405) provides guidelines for